s-b-repo/deadlocked/readme.md

   - sniper crosshair

 -semi safe
  - fov changer only writes to memory when needed not the whole time

+ - noflash
+   random micro delay to evade heuristics
+   small jitter for stealthy
+   Clamp flash alpha to prevent illegal values

 - unsafe
-  - noflash

     - max flash alpha